ttntm/ttntm/content/post/01-HelloWorld.md

 It started out as a trial for Bootstrap 4 with Hugo and quickly turned into a useful yet minimal blog/portfolio kind of site.
 BS4 is much more utility-based than BS3 was, so that's a really nice change of pace once you get into their thought pattern.
 The site started out with the default colors but I changed them along with some other details to make it look a little less 'common' and a little more individual.
 All the unused parts of BS4 have been removed for the time being, as it would be way too heavy otherwise.

 Initially, I had thought of giant hero-sized images for every blog post, but I ditched that idea in favour of load times and time saved when it comes to image search (even though I could spend hours upon hours on Unsplash...).
-Instead, there's a header based on `particles.js` by Vincent Garreau <a href="https://github.com/VincentGarreau/particles.js" rel="noopener" target="_blank">(Details&nbsp;<i class="fas fa-external-link-alt fa-xs"></i>)</a> in place on some sites which makes for a nice atmosphere and also provides some interactivity.
+Instead, there's a header based on `particles.js` (<a href="https://github.com/VincentGarreau/particles.js" rel="noopener" target="_blank">Details&nbsp;<i class="fas fa-external-link-alt fa-xs"></i></a>) in place on some sites which makes for a nice atmosphere and also provides some interactivity.
 I remember seeing that on Netlify or somewhere else and it looked really nice.

 In terms of the Hugo setup, there's 2 content sections here, the blog in `/post`, and a pre-built but still unused `/projects` section.
 The `/about` section is basically just a single markdown file to make editing it a little easier.